KCErb/lucky-hasura-docker/GUIDE.md

 And how is it that we put it all together?
 Docker.

 Yes, that's Docker with a period, not an exclamation point.
 I'm not gonna lie, this project has taken a little skip out of my step with respect to Docker.
-The rainbows may have faded, but at the end is a pot of steel ingots, not as shiny as gold but still valuable and very useful.
+The rainbows may have faded, but at the end is a pot of steel ingots, not as shiny as gold but still valuable.

 There are two sections of this writeup, the first is on using Docker to get these tools up together in development, the second is on doing it all in production (with Docker Swarm).
 As usual, development is just the tip of the iceberg.
 Much of what's written here and available in the example project is dedicated to having really nice production-grade automated deployment.
 So if you don't plan to use Docker in production, that's fine, I think the first half will still be useful, but be aware that that wasn't my intent when creating this project initially.
 If there is interest and PRs I'd be happy to make this more development-only friendly.